hack4impact-uiuc/infra-authentication-server/README.md

 Tips:

-- Remember to EXPOSE the server port in the Dockerfile by adding: `EXPOSE 8000`
+- Remember to EXPOSE the server port in the Dockerfile by adding: `EXPOSE 8000`.
+You can replace `8000` with whatever local port you're using.
 - Ensure the uploaded .zip contains the source code files directly (i.e. the Dockerfile should be visible as soon as the zip is uncompressed).
 - Ensure the uploaded .zip contains your .env file